marcusbuffett/chess-tactics-cli/README.md

 ![Screen shot](./assets/usage.gif)

 Practice some chess tactics in your terminal while you wait for your code to compile.
-Fetches tactics from [this tactics API](https://tactics.exoapi.app).
+Fetches tactics from [Chess Madra](https://chessmadra.com).

 ### Built With